Course Outline

 After completing this module, students will be able to:

-• Convert a command into an advanced function for government use.
+- Convert a command into an advanced function.

 Module 2: Using Microsoft .NET Framework and REST API in Windows PowerShell for Government

-This module explains how to use Microsoft .NET Framework and REST API to supplement functionality that Windows PowerShell commands provide for government applications.
+This module explains how to leverage the Microsoft .NET Framework and REST API to supplement the functionality provided by Windows PowerShell commands, enhancing capabilities for government operations.

 Lessons